Silv3rh4t/baish/README.md

 # BAiSH — Your AI-Powered Terminal Assistant

-BAiSH is a terminal tool that turns plain English into shell commands using OpenRouter-powered LLMs like GPT-4, Mistral, Claude, and others.
+BAiSH (AI in bash) is a terminal tool that turns plain English into shell commands using OpenRouter-powered LLMs like GPT-4, Mistral, Claude, and others.

 No more Googling for syntax or stackoverflow diving.
 Just ask, and BAiSH will suggest the right command — with options to preview, explain, and save as aliases.